pentasir/Ink-blot-animation/README.md

 *Idea:* What if I merged my blob animation with the Rorschach concept?
-Viewers could explore an animation that felt like looking into their own subconscious—every shape suggesting something different.
+Viewers could explore an animation that felt like looking into their own subconscious, every shape suggesting something different.

-Side note - The clinical Rorschach test uses 10 ink blots while mine are 6 ink blots for artistic viewing.
+Side note - The clinical Rorschach test uses 10 ink blots while mine are 6 ink blots for visual purposes

 ### Phase 3: CSS Hits Its Limits
 **Problem:** CSS couldn’t give me sculpted, morph‑friendly silhouettes at the fidelity I wanted.
 Heavy blur/readability tradeoffs tended to muddy the blot “bones.”